fugir/est900/README.md

 | large       | 175cm to 184cm   |

 ## Front Fork
+Rockshox JUDY fork with 120 mm of travel.
+This fork has:
+- a through axle and conical pivot for more durability.
+- pneumatic spring for optimal adjustment based on your weight
+- rebound adjustment and lockout for better control, depending on the terrain.

 Rockshox JUDY fork 12cm travel (one of the following models)
 | Model            | ROCKSHOX Part Number     |
 | -----------------|:-------------------------|